//-->

 BOSS DR110

-This was Roland's last analogue drum machine and both sound-wise and circuitry-wise it is very very similar to the Roland TR-606.
+This was Roland's last analogue drum machine and both sound-wise and circuitry-wise it is very similar to the Roland TR-606.
 You get 6 analogue sounds - kick, snare, open hat, closed hat, cymbal and clap, with accent controls, a balance (EQ / tone) knob, and trigger out.
-BUT and its a big BUT, the huge advantage the DR110 has over the TR606 is the LCD grid programming and 8 banks of 8 patterns.
-So why, we hear you ask, would anyone spend over £200 on a TR606 when a Boss DR-110 can be picked up for around £40?
-The only answer we can come up with is the the sight of the words 'Roland' and 'Analogue' in the same sentence causes temporary insanity in some people which makes them part with vast amounts of cash for what is essentially a piece of crap.
+You also get four banks of 8 patterns and classic Roland LCD grid programming thats very similar to the TR707.
+So why, we hear you ask, would anyone spend over £300 on a TR606 when a Boss DR-110 can be picked up for around £60?
+The only answer we can come up with is the the sight of the words 'Roland' and 'Analogue' in the same sentence causes temporary insanity in some people which makes them part with vast amounts of cash for what is essentially a massively overpriced and over hyped piece of junk.

 Anyway, enough of that rant for today :)